alexamies/buddhist-dictionary/web/corpus/eight-ealizations-anshigao.md

 # Sūtra on the Eight Realizations of the Great Beings 佛說八大人覺經

 Description: The Chinese text of the Sūtra on the Eight Realizations of the Great Beings from the Taisho Tripitaka.

+Period: c.
+168

 Translator: An Shi Gao.